 Regarding the ideas below, all of these link to dishes I’ve made (except for my MIL’s special apple tart), most of them several times.
 Some are separate recipes on the blog, some are recipes elsewhere online, and a few are only available in books, but are such great recipes that I’ve linked to the recipe description on Eat Your Books, and you may find the recipe elsewhere – or you could buy the book ;).

-Alsace apple tart – my MIL’s recipe, I’ll have to get it from her
+Alsace apple tart – my MIL’s recipe that I’ll have to get from her, but until then, very similar recipe here

 Apple crumble – everyone probably has a recipe for this? but let me know if not